-The Mineral Database app provides a quick reference of mineral data for students, educators, professionals, or anyone interested in minerals.
+The Mineral Database app provides a quick reference of mineral data for students, educators, professionals, or anyone interested in minerals and makes mineral identification easy.
 This searchable database is easy to use.
 No internet connection is required.
-Now available for iPad, iPhone, iPod touch, and Mac OS X 10.8 or later.

 Grand Canyon National Park Geology Tour app is a narrated photographic tour of the South Rim of the Grand Canyon with an emphasis on the geology.
 Learn why the rocks display those magnificent colors, find out how the interesting pinnacles and buttes formed, study the different rock layers and their ages, and more.

 Earthquake Finder app displays recent earthquakes on a 3D (or 2D) map of the world.
+Simple, easy to use interface shows the most recent day's quakes upon start.
 Recent earthquake data is obtained from a USGS data feed and is updated every 5 minutes (requires an internet connection).

 Puzzling Plates app inspires you to explore the large, tectonic plates that make up the surface of Earth.
 It includes three levels and scoring when exploring the topics of plate tectonics, maps, world geography, types of plates and plate boundaries, Earth's layered structure, motion at plate boundaries, causes of earthquakes and volcanoes.

 Folds and Faults app provides an illustrated overview of two significant topics in geology: folds and faults.
 Understanding folds and faults helps to explain how mountains form, how layers of rock change shape over time, and the underlying cause of earthquakes.

 This app displays the Geologic Time Scale that represents the timeline for Earth's history and also includes illustrations and information for events that have occurred during Earth's long history.
 The geotimescale enhanced app shows the names of the eons, eras, periods, epochs, and ages along with their corresponding dates.